I am an astrophysicist working to understand our place in the Universe.

 © JUNO

 Teaching: I see teaching as a challenge and a way of learning.
 One needs to learn how to use student’s backgrounds, and lead them to develop curiosity and critical thinking.
-I have been teaching from 2005 until 2011, and started teaching my own course in 2018.
-I taught “Stellar Structure and Evolution” a course for master students in 2018 and 2019 and developed the course “Exoplanets: Interiors and Atmospheres” for master students at Leiden Observatory in 2020 (starting the new semester in February 2021!).
+I have been teaching assistant from 2005 until 2011, and started as a lecturer in 2018.
+I taught “Stellar Structure and Evolution” a course for master students in 2018 and 2019 and developed the course “Exoplanets A: Interiors and Atmospheres” for master students at Leiden Observatory in 2020.

 Outreach: One important part of my development as a scientist has been to stimulate interest and curiosity for science, sharing my research with the community and inspiring future scientists.
 I have presented more than 50 invited public colloquia and have been involved in numerous public activies since 2000.
 Some highlights: